joshgarlandreese/Automated-ELK-Stack-Deployment/README.md

 ![TODO: Update the path with the name of your diagram](https://github.com/joshgarlandreese/Project1_UTBootcamp_Azure/blob/master/AzureProject.png)

 These files have been tested and used to generate a live ELK deployment on Azure.
 They can be used to either recreate the entire deployment pictured above.
-Alternatively, select portions of the _____ file may be used to install only certain pieces of it, such as Filebeat.
+Alternatively, select portions of the configuration files may be used to install only certain pieces of it, such as Filebeat.

 This document contains the following details:

-Description of the Topologu
+Description of the Topology
 Access Policies
 ELK Configuration
 Beats in Use